 Midwest and Great Plains

-Rural areas in the Midwest and Great Plains frequently experience healthcare shortages.
-Implementing remote health technologies, with a focus on app-based data transfer, can alleviate the burden on local healthcare facilities and improve residents’ overall health outcomes.
-For example, Altru Health Systems, a North Dakota-based nonprofit health system, provides telehealth services and expanded services during the COVID-19 pandemic to provide safer and broader care.
+Rural areas in the Midwest and Great Plains also experience healthcare shortages.
+Remote health technologies, with a focus on app-based data transfer, can alleviate the burden on local healthcare facilities and improve overall health outcomes.
+Altru Health Systems, a North Dakota-based nonprofit health system, provides telehealth services and expanded services during the COVID-19 pandemic to provide safer and broader care.

-Altru enabled almost all of its 393 providers to provide video visits, phone encounters, message-based eVisits, and provider-to-provider consultations to serve patients across its coverage area.
-As a member of the Great Plains Telehealth Resource and Assistance Center (gpTRAC), Altru helps advance best practices in telehealth implementation. gpTRAC provides free telehealth training, consultations, and resources to healthcare organizations seeking to implement, expand, or improve telehealth services. gpTRAC is federally funded and housed at the University of Minnesota.
+Altru allows almost all of its 393 providers to provide video visits, phone visits, message-based eVisits, and provider-to-provider consultations to serve patients across its coverage area.
+Altru is a member of the Great Plains Telehealth Resource and Assistance Center (gpTRAC) and follows advance best practices in telehealth. gpTRAC is a federally funded programs that provides free telehealth training, consultations, and resources to healthcare organizations seeking to implement, expand, or improve telehealth services.

 Understanding Remote Health Solutions

-To gauge the impact of remote health solutions, it’s essential to examine recent statistics that reflect their adoption and effectiveness.
-Reconnect4Health in Greenville, NC, is a remote patient monitoring platform for chronic disease management that reports a nurse-patient ratio of 1:100, as opposed to a clinical ratio of 1:7.
-This statistic underscores the growing acceptance and reliance on remote health solutions among populations that historically faced challenges in accessing healthcare.
+The impact of remote health solutions can be seen in recent statistics that reflect their adoption and effectiveness.
+Reconnect4Health in Greenville, NC, is a remote patient monitoring platform for chronic disease management.
+It reports a nurse-patient ratio of 1:100, as opposed to a clinical in-house ratio of 1:7.
+This statistic highlights the growing acceptance and reliance on remote health solutions in populations that face challenges in accessing healthcare.

-The UCDavis Health telehealth program ACTIVATE uses remote health solutions in partnership with community health centers to improve the well-being of underserved and rural communities.
-In the program’s first six months, the initial 50 patients transmitted over 10,000 glucose and blood pressure readings.
+The UCDavis Health telehealth program ACTIVATE uses remote health solutions in partnership with community health centers in underserved and rural communities.
+In the program’s first six months, 50 patients transmitted over 10,000 glucose and blood pressure readings.
 By the program’s conclusion, most participants had achieved healthy glucose levels and lower blood pressure.

-In conclusion, remote health solutions are not just technological innovations; they represent a pivotal shift in healthcare accessibility, particularly for those in rural communities.
+Remote health solutions are technological innovations that represent a pivotal shift in healthcare accessibility for rural communities.
 Though remote health solutions expanded during the pandemic, they still failed to reach many underserved populations.
 These significant disparities require dedicated efforts to increase access and eliminate barriers among these groups.

 Closing these telehealth disparities is vital to achieving health equity.
 As advancements continue, the hope is that remote health technologies will ensure that quality healthcare is available to all, regardless of geographical location.